rohit192000/product-catalogue/README.md

 #### Admin Module

-- This module is reaponsible for adding the products and its variants in the database.
+- This module is responsible for adding the products and its variants in the database.

 - This module consists of **form** for adding products, **modal** for adding variants, **table** for displaying variants to be added and **addImage** components for converting the image file into base64 format.